tsoj/ecs_prototype/README.md

     }

 ## Limitations

+Addresses of components are unstable when components are assigned or removed.

 This library does not work with multiple .cpp files (multiple object files, that get linked together).
 You still will be able to multiple .cpp files but you need to stick to a single .cpp file (including any number of header files) with library calls.